The Best AI to Use In July 2026

 Runner-up and alternatives: Qwen 3.7 Max is the runner-up and the value pick at the frontier.
 GPT-5.5 Pro is the runner-up for hallucination-sensitive work.
 Claude Opus 4.8 is the runner-up for long-form factual writing.

-What changed this month: No new accuracy leaders shipped in June, so Gemini 3.1 Pro holds the top of the category.
-The one to watch is Gemini 3.5 Pro, which Google says is in internal use and rolling out this month; its specs are not yet public, but it could reset this ranking the moment it reaches general availability.
+What changed this month: No new accuracy leaders shipped, so Gemini 3.1 Pro holds the top of the category.
+The one to watch is Gemini 3.5 Pro, now cleared for a July general-availability launch after slipping from June; its specs are not yet public, but it could reset this ranking the moment it reaches general availability.

 Best AI for Problem Solving